keptn/keptn/cli/README.md

 go test ./...
 ```

-If you want to make sure tests don't influence your local environment (or vice versa), you can run them in a Docker container:
+If you want to make sure tests don't influence your local environment (or vice versa), you can run them in a container:
 ```console
 docker run --rm -it -v "$PWD":/usr/src/myapp -w /usr/src/myapp golang:1.13 go test -race -v ./...
 ```